Category: Exhibition / Interdisciplinary

 Designers in the project:

-Concept, realisation and photography by Koivisto Studio.
+Concept, realization and photography by Koivisto Studio.